InfuseAI/primehub-python-sdk/docs/CLI/volumes.md

 kaggle  kaggle  kaggle                        pv
 ```

-If you already know the name of a dataset, use the `get` to get a single entry:
+If you already know the name of a volume, use the `get` to get a single entry:

 ```
-$ primehub datasets get kaggle
+$ primehub volumes get kaggle
 ```

 ```
-primehub datasets get kaggle
+primehub volumes get kaggle
 id:             kaggle
 name:           kaggle
 displayName:    kaggle